Being from the Philippines, I grew up eating paella. Or at least a version of it called arroz valenciana.

 WHAT IS PAELLA?

-Paella is one of the most well-known dishes in Spanish cuisine.
+Paella is one of the most well-known Spanish dishes.
 It’s available throughout Spain where many consider it a national dish, but it’s originally from Valencia.

 At its core, its a dish made with round grain rice, saffron, olive oil, and meat and/or seafood.
 It’s often made with beans and green vegetables though some versions, like paella de marisco, omit them altogether.
 The addition and omission of certain ingredients is a point of contention and often a cause for debate.
 We’ll get to that in a bit.